 “Other than that, it is just a normal transaction.

-Stamp Duty Land Tax used to be only charged on the difference in value between two properties.
-But HMRC changed the rules three years ago, so Stamp Duty is now due on the market value of both properties.
+In terms of taxes, Stamp Duty used to be only charged on the difference in value between two properties, but HMRC changed the rules four years ago, so Stamp Duty is now due on the market value of both properties.

 Borrowing to swap